wix-incubator/wix-http-testkit/README.md

 Wix Http Testkit is a library that will address many of the End-to-end testing concerns you might encounter.

 Wix HTTP Testkit aims to be:
-* __Simple__ Testing REST services or starting a mock/stub servers are very simple and require very few lines of code.
+* __Simple__ Testing REST services or starting mock/stub servers is very simple and requires very few lines of code.
-* __Fast__ Leveraging [Akka-Http](https://github.com/akka/akka-http) infrastructure, starting servers is measured in milliseconds.
+* __Fast__ Leveraging [Akka-Http](https://github.com/akka/akka-http) infrastructure, starting servers takes milliseconds.
-* __Integrated__: Other than providing a set of DSL's to support composing and executing REST http calls and creating and configuring web serververs it also contain outof the box matcher libraries for [Specs<sup>2</sup>](http://wix.github.io/accord/specs2.html) to easily validate each aspect of the tested flow.
+* __Integrated__: Other than providing a set of DSLs to support composing and executing REST HTTP calls and creating and configuring web servers, it also contains out of the box matcher libraries for [Specs<sup>2</sup>](http://wix.github.io/accord/specs2.html) to easily validate each aspect of the tested flow.

 Getting Started